alexkemp9/Python3docs/README.md

 </details>
 <details>
            <summary>Step 4: Finally Fixed, Bugs Swatted En-Route</summary><br />
-          <p>See <a href=#2025-dec-06>06 December 2025</a>.
+          <p>See <a href=#2025-dec-06>06 January 2025</a>.
 My time during Step#3 above was spent removing every bug that I could find from each Chapter + placing Bookmarks into each Chapter so that the page-links could become effective.</p>
           <p>It dawned on me one evening that it should now be possible to assemble all the Chapters by hand & have a fully functioning Book!.
 That turned out to be true, although LibreOffice still had some midges right at the end to cause mayhem.</p>
           <p>The document <i>Programming-In-Python3 odt</i> was created.
 The 1st act was to import all styles from <i>chapter_15.odt</i>.
 The <i>First Page</i> + <i>Inside Cover</i> styles were acquired from the ODM, as was the first + second page content.
 Next it was important to make sure that <i>Heading Numbering</i> was setup before any chapters were added.</p>
          <p>The Introduction chapter (<i>chapter_00.odt</i>) was setup in the same way for all chapters: <pre>menu:Insert | More Breaks | Manual Break…</pre> was used to create a <i>Page Break</i> with <i>First Introduction Page</i> as the style.
 Each Chapter has a unique Page style.</p>